kkrachenfels/kkrachenfels.github.io/index.md

 I play and compose music sometimes!
 You can check out my <a href="https://www.youtube.com/@birdbard" target="_blank">music youtube channel</a>.

-- **[March 2025]**: I did the music & audio for an alternative controller video game, Sashimi Slayer, which is exhibiting at alt.ctrl.GDC in San Francisco this March 19-21!
-Learn more about the game and our team <a href="https://linktr.ee/shrimpfriedricegames" target="_blank">here</a>!
-And vote on our game <a href="https://gdconf.com/news/play-and-vote-these-showstopping-altctrlgdc-games-gdc-2025" target="_blank">here</a> :)
+I did the music & audio for an alternative controller video game, Sashimi Slayer; learn more about the game and our team <a href="https://linktr.ee/shrimpfriedricegames" target="_blank">here</a>!

+- **[August/September 2025]**: Sashimi Slayer was accepted into PAX West (Seattle, WA) as part of the PAX Rising showcase, and we will be exhibiting it August 29th through September 1st.
+- **[July 2025]**: Sashimi Slayer was exhibited at Secret Sauce as part of Open Sauce in San Mateo
+- **[March 2025]**: Sashimi Slayer was exhibited at alt.ctrl.GDC as part of the Game Developer's Confernece (GDC) in San Francisco